safvan8/safvan8/README.md

 - 🕺 I’m looking to collaborate on **OpenSource Projects**

-- 👨‍💻 All of my projects are available at [My Projects](https://github.com/safvan8?tab=repositories)
+- 👨‍💻 All of my projects are available [here](https://github.com/safvan8?tab=repositories)

 - 📫 How to reach me **safvanpmcz@gmail.com**